 New Stories supports three women composers to bridge the gap between study and the profession by providing them with mentorship from Associate Composer, Anna Clyne.

 The scheme was launched in Summer 2020 and three composers were selected to take part.
 In the first year of the scheme they will each work with Anna to write and workshop a piece for a mixed ensemble of SCO players.
 These new works will be inspired by the art of storytelling in collaboration with writer and storyteller Janis Mackay, to mark the Year of Scotland's Stories.
-In the second year, one composer will go forward to write a new work for the SCO for performance in the summer of 2022.
+In the second year, all three composers will go forward to write a new suite for the SCO for performance in 2022.

 We're excited to announce that the three composers selected for this scheme are: